 4. Will be beneficial to all concerned?

-Aspeople we will always struggle with the truth and fairness of the things we think, say or do.
+As people, we will always struggle with the truth and fairness of the things we think, say or do.
 Even if we agree with someone about the “facts” at hand, we operate our of a set of values that shape our vision of the world.
-The place where discussions, disagreements and argument can be found is generally rooted in the communication and miscommunication of values.
+The place where discussions, disagreements, and arguments can be found is generally rooted in the communication and miscommunication of values.

-Pope Benedict XVI recently wrote: “The procalamation of the Gospel requires a communication which is at once respectful and sensitive , which stimulates the heart and moves the conscience; one which reflects the example of the risen Jesus when he joined the disciples on the way to Emmaus (cf. Lk 24:13-35).
-By his approach to them, his dialogue with them, his way of gently drawing forth what was in their heart, they were led gradually to an understanding of the mystery…In the final analysis, the truth of Christ is the full and authentic response to that human desire for relationship, communication and meaning.”
+Pope Benedict XVI recently wrote: “The proclamation of the Gospel requires a communication which is at once respectful and sensitive, which stimulates the heart and moves the conscience; one which reflects the example of the risen Jesus when he joined the disciples on the way to Emmaus (cf. Lk 24:13-35).
+By his approach to them, his dialogue with them, his way of gently drawing forth what was in their heart, they were led gradually to an understanding of the mystery…In the final analysis, the truth of Christ is the full and authentic response to that human desire for relationship, communication, and meaning.”

 This article is everything in my heart and more.
-Communicating with respect and dignity is what Cary and I work so hard to teach, to model and to develop in all areas of our practice.
+Communicating with respect and dignity is what Cary and I work so hard to teach, model, and develop in all areas of our practice.
 Thank you Father George from Sacred Heart Church in Downtown Tampa for writing this piece.